-There are two satellites gathering global imagery every day from near-polar orbits.
+There have long two MODIS-equipped satellites gathering global imagery every day from near-polar orbits.
 Typically, they fly over eastern Australia in the early afternoon and soon after midnight.
 Stakeholders such as NASA classify the imagery pixels to see if they might include fire heat.
 If so, they are put into the hotspot database.
 Launched initially with six-year missions, the TERRA and AQUA satellites have now provided data for over two decades.